 - Document Damage and Repairs: Take photos, keep receipts, and gather reports to support your claim.
 A solid claim helps you get fair compensation.
 It also acts as proof of damage during negotiations with buyers.

 - How Insurance Payouts Impact Selling Strategy: The payout can pay for repairs or provide relief if you want to sell as is.
-If the settlement amount is lower than expected, selling to a cash buyer may be a good choice.
+If the settlement amount is lower than expected and you need to sell house quickly, a cash buyer may be a good choice.
 This can help you avoid more financial strain.

 Want to sell without waiting on insurance?
 We can buy your home now!